bu2/cooker/README.md

   - `www`: CNAME to the CDN hostname.
   - `api`: A record to your instance IP (e.g., `51.15.119.6`).
 - Set `PUBLIC_IMAGES_BASE_URL=https://www.latambouille.fr` in `.env.scaleway` and redeploy.

+**Security Note**
+- Do not commit `.env.scaleway` to source control.
+Use `.env.scaleway.example` as a template and keep real credentials local or in your CI/CD secrets.

 **Verification**
 - API: `curl -s https://api.<your-domain>/health` → `{"status":"ok"}`